 The Gothic parish church of the Blessed Virgin Mary in Kołobrzeg started to built at the beginning of the 14th century on the site of an older building from the 13th century, whose canon named Rienerus was recorded in 1219.
 In 1254, Cardinal Peter of Utrecht granted an indulgence for the construction of a new church, probably in connection with the town’s foundation under the Lübeck Law a year later.
 In 1282 it was already recorded as a collegiate church, but it also served as a municipal parish church.
 In 1289, “armarium canonicorum” was mentioned in documents.

-The parish church of the Blessed Virgin Mary in Kołobrzeg was built at the beginning of the 14th century on the site of an older building from the 13th century.
-Initially, it was given the form of a three-nave hall with one tower, probably added to the old chancel.
-In the years 1323-1331, a new gothic chancel was built, and in the period 1386-1400 two outer aisles.
+In 1316, an indulgence was granted to those who supported the construction works started in the first years of the fourteenth century in connection with the thorough, Gothic rebuilding of the church.
+Initially, it was given the form of a three-nave hall with the lower part of the western massif, probably added to the old chancel.
+In the years 1323-1331, a new Gothic chancel was built, and in the period 1379-1386 two outer aisles (however it is also possible, that the chancel was built first, and then the naves, as evidenced by the western buttress on the northern side, merged into the eastern wall).
 In the fifteenth century, a gallery (matroneum) was built into the northern aisle, and a north tower was erected.
-As a result of ground subsidence, the temple was reconstructed several times.
+The southern tower was probably built a bit later.
 At the end of the fifteenth century, the northern and southern towers were joined into one massive block, a middle helmet was added, and in this way the temple was given its final appearance.

 Kubicki D., Gotyckie świątynie powiatów koszalińskiego i kołobrzeskiego, Pelplin 2001.

-Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, 2012.
+Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.